open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Field due to parallel currents/Field due to parallel currents.md

     weight: 1
     blank: true
     sort: fixed
+myst:
   substitutions:
     params:
       vars:
         title: Field due to parallel currents
-    I1: '10.0'
+      I1: '20.0'
-    I2: '5.0'
+      I2: '25.0'
-    r1: '5.0'
+      r1: '12.0'
-    r2: '15.0'
+      r2: '8.0'
       part2:
         ans1:
           value: Out of the screen.
         ans2:
           value: Into the screen.
         ans3:
           value: Towards the top of the screen.
         ans4:
           value: Towards the bottom of the screen.
         ans5:
           value: To the right.
         ans6:
           value: To the left.
         ans7:
           value: The magnetic field is zero.
 ---
 # {{ params.vars.title }}
 The two long, parallel wires shown in the figure carry currents in the same direction (towards the bottom of the screen).